 If you believe you know of a potential FWA situation within the Civil Air Patrol, you should contact your wing Inspector General or you may email your concern to FWA@capnhq.gov .

-When contacting the Fraud, Waste and Abuse email address, please leave your name, phone number and/or e-mail address, and a short description of the potential FWA situation which you are concerned about.
+When contacting the Fraud, Waste and Abuse email address, include your name, phone number and a short description of the potential FWA situation which you are concerned about.
 You will be contacted within 3 working days.
 This email account is constantly monitored 24/7 by NHQ IGC.
 Your information and identity is confidential.
 All allegations will be analyzed.

 Fraud is any intentional deception (including attempts and conspiracies to effect such deception) for the purpose of: inducing CAP action, inaction or reliance on that deception; depriving CAP of something of value; securing from CAP a benefit, privilege, or consideration to which the party is not entitled.
 Such practices include, but are not limited to: offer of payment, acceptance of bribes or gratuities; making false statements, submission of false claims, use of false weights or measures, evasion or corruption of inspectors and other officials, deceit by suppression of the truth or misrepresentation of a material fact, adulteration or substitution of materials, falsification of records and books of account, arrangements for secret profits, kickbacks, or commissions, and conspiracy to use any of these devices.